-As we approach 40 years old and beyond, our dietary needs change as our metabolisms slow down and our hormones change.
+As we women approach 40 years old and beyond, our dietary needs change as our metabolisms slow down and our hormones change.
 The key to losing weight, feeling great and keeping our skin looking youthful is to add more sources of healthy fat and keto foods to our diets while reducing sugar.
+The keto diet is an optimal lifestyle for women – especially as we age – and there are specific foods that support both ketosis and our changing bodies.
+This list of keto foods features what I consider the top 7 keto super foods.

 It’s important to include healthy sources of fat with each meal and snack.
 While keeping an eye on calories is to be considered, it’s more critical at our age to ensure you’re getting in the right fat to keep you satisfied and not craving sugar…and then you’ll naturally reduce your calorie intake.

-So what are the Top Keto Foods for Women over 40?
+So what is on my Top Keto Foods List for Women over 40?
 Here’s our list of what to stock up on for your primary meals and snacks:

 Eggs are a perfect, complete food with a macro profile that’s almost exactly what we need on a Ketogenic lifestyle.
 While eggs got a bad rap for a while, health experts agree that eggs – in particular the yolks! – aid weight loss, improve heart health and maintain healthy hormone function.
 Not only that, eggs provide ample doses of Vitamin A, Folate, B Vitamins and Selenium among other benefits.